-The overall current consumption of the mobile robot’s acquisition and communication sections was about 70.4 mA during the parameters acquisition, reaching peak values of 78.9 mA during the communication phase, which, however, corresponds to less than 1 % of the robot’s operating time.
-Furthermore, the driving section, constituted by an L298N motor driver, statically consumed 32.0 mA, representing the main contribution to the absorbed current.
-Also, through another command sent by Bluetooth communication, the sensing section can be disabled by acting on a Mosfet switch placed in series to the supply line of the CO-sensor module, temperature sensor, and flame detector, and by setting in low-power modality the CCS811 gas sensor (Mode 3) and the GPS receiver, so obtaining a drastic reduction of the absorbed current (as low as dozens of µA).
+The overall current consumption of the mobile robot’s acquisition and communication system was about 70.4 mA during data acquisition and reached peak values of 78.9 mA during the communication phase, which, however, corresponds to less than 1 % of the robot’s operating time.
+Furthermore, the driving system, constituted by an L298N motor driver, statically consumed 32.0 mA, representing the main contribution to the absorbed current.
+The sensing system can be disabled through another command sent by Bluetooth communication, which acts on a Mosfet switch placed in series to the supply line of the CO sensor module, temperature sensor and flame detector and sets the GPS receiver and the CCS811 gas sensor to low-power modality, obtaining a drastic reduction of the absorbed current (as low as dozens of µA).

 CONCLUSIONS

-The paper has presented the outcomes of a conceptual approach based on reverse engineering to design autonomous wheeled robots for harsh environment monitoring.
-A major focus is given to energy issues with a combination of embedded batteries and a solar energy harvesting section, including two different typologies of PV panels.
-The paper outlines the design of a wheeled sensors-based robot by taking into account the energy consumption of various components and energy loss produced by the vehicle.
-A design through reverse engineering process has been adopted, and thanks to Solidworks® software, the whole robot has been re-designed.
-After the integration of the solar harvesting system, providing around 20 % of the total power required by the vehicle, experimental tests were carried out taking into account frictions and loss of mechanical energy due also to other displacement difficulties.
-Some stress tests from mechanical and high current required points of view have been performed in two specific conditions: normal operating mode (Figure 7a), and simulating different stop conditions or moving on rough paths that determine, in both cases, greater current demands (Figure 7b).
+The paper has presented the outcomes of a conceptual approach using RE to design autonomous wheeled robots for monitoring harsh environments.
+Energy consumption was a major focus, and the robot was equipped with a combination of embedded batteries and a solar energy harvesting section, including two different typologies of PV panels.
+The paper outlines the design of a wheeled sensor-based robot by taking into account the energy consumption of various components and the energy loss induced by the vehicle’s operation.
+Using a RE process and SolidWorks software, the whole robot was redesigned.
+After the integration of the solar harvesting system, which provided approximately 20 % of the total power required by the vehicle, experimental tests were carried out, taking into account friction and the loss of mechanical energy due to other displacement difficulties.
+Tests were performed in two specific conditions: normal operating mode (Figure 7a) and stress conditions simulating wheel blockages or rough paths, which both involve greater current demands (Figure 7b).